StarRocks/starrocks/docs/using_starrocks/Materialized_view.md

 You can cancel a refresh task submitted via an asynchronous call using [CANCEL REFRESH MATERIALIZED VIEW](../sql-reference/sql-statements/data-manipulation/CANCEL%20REFRESH%20MATERIALIZED%20VIEW.md).

-## Query the asynchronous materialized view
+## Query the asynchronous materialized view directly

 The asynchronous materialized view you created is essentially a physical table that contains the complete set of pre-computed results in accordance with the query statement.
 Therefore, you can directly query the materialized view after the materialized view is refreshed for the first time.